Open Positions

 Magnetism of High Entropy Alloys

-The Ph.D. thesis has the goal to identifiy , produce and optimize magnetic high entropy alloy (magHEA) particles using high energy ball milling (HEBM).
+The theses has the goal to identifiy, produce and optimize magnetic high entropy alloy (magHEA) particles by high energy ball milling (HEBM) and analyze their properties after different consolidation procedures.
 The picture shows the chemical elemental map of a HEA (CoCrFeNiGa).
-Such alloys have very interesting secondary functionalities and are discussed for future applications in magnetic refrigeration and transformers or sensors.
+Such alloys have very interesting secondary functionalities and are discussed for future applications in magnetic refrigeration and permanent magnets.
+The research is closely connected to our work in projects A04 (CRC 270) and FA 209/27-1 and connects training in nanoscale analysis of chemical composition and crystalline structure in transmission electron microscopy and scanning electron spectroscopy with integral magnetic characterization.

 M.Sc.
 Thesis Physics/Nanoengineering